- Abandoned cars

 - If yes, please refer to our Verbal abuse / intimidation / harassment section for guidance.

-- If no, if the graffiti is on our land, please complete our general enquiry form and attach a photo if possible and we will arrange to get this removed.
+- If no, if the graffiti is on our land, please get in touch and attach a photo if possible and we will arrange to get this removed.

 If the graffiti is abusive or racist, we will arrange to remove within one working day, otherwise this may take up to four weeks.